Virginia State

 The student will demonstrate knowledge of the role of insurance in risk management by

 Identifying different ways to manage risk.
-Lesson – Risk
+Lesson – Knowing Your Risks & Risk Tolerance

 Evaluating insurance as a risk management strategy.
-Lesson – Risk
+Lesson – Knowing Your Risks & Risk Tolerance

 Distinguishing among the types, costs, and benefits of insurance coverage, including identity theft, automobile, life, property, and health.
-Lesson – Risk
+Lesson – Knowing Your Risks & Risk Tolerance

 Examining potential ramifications of lifestyle choices on premiums, insurability, and employability.
 Budget Game – Core Component